 Hog hunters in the United States are truly blessed.
-We enjoy year-round hunting seasons with no bag limit in most states.
-All other large animal hunting seasons are limited to a few months during the spring or fall.
-Those hunting strategies are focused around the “rut” and the “strut”.
+We enjoy year-round shooting seasons with no bag limit in most states.
+All other large animal shooting seasons are limited to a few months during the spring or fall.
+Those shooting strategies are focused around the “rut” and the “strut”.
 But tactics which work so well in November will not usually be productive in April.
 Wild animal movement times and their daily activities change with the seasons and food supply.

 This concept gives our year-round sport a unique challenge.
-Hog hunters must identify and understand seasonal habits and learn to adapt their hunting strategy to be effective management tools all year.
-My goal is explore this subject in upcoming articles and share some data which I hope will increase our monthly hunting success.
+Hog hunters must identify and understand seasonal habits and learn to adapt their shooting strategy to be effective management tools all year.
+My goal is explore this subject in upcoming articles and share some data which I hope will increase our monthly shooting success.